 - Relevance of the topic for the ERN(s)

-- Benefits for the RD community by the workshop
+- Benefits for the RD community

 - Appropriate training methodology